doowebdev/doo-csrf/README.md

 Installation -
 ============
-To install latest version simply add it to your "require" composer.json:
+To install the latest version of Doo csrf simply add it to your composer.json file in the require section:

 ```
 "doowebdev/doo-csrf": "dev-master"